laxos96/tracking-tools/README.md

 - labelImg: Just download the latest version of this tool.
 Or stick with [version 1.7.0](https://github.com/tzutalin/labelImg/releases/tag/v1.7.0), the one I used.

-- My Scripts: No installation is needed.
+- My Scripts: No installation is needed, they are simple scripts.

 ## License
 Each fork has its own license, all of them allowing free reproduction and modification but under different conditions